davemosk/FinSL-signbank/README.md

 done manually after the migration finishes (it takes 15-20 minutes).
 The django site is also reset to example.com, and needs to be changed for some links (like those in emails) to have the correct hostname.

+### Assets

+This project has a mixture of assets that are built into the source tree (things like Bootstrap 3, and a range of older jQuery plugins), and dependencies from package.json (like jQuery and recordrtc).
+This is useful to know, since depending on the feature, a developer might be referencing either or both of these sources.

+We have not yet developed an architecture approach for the frontend of this project.
+It's likely to live on in it's current form for some time, since refactoring frontend dependencies into package.json gains us security auditing and proper version pinning, but otherwise doesn't have much value.

+### Gotchas/known issues

+- Parts of the application functionality rely on `FieldChoice` records existing in the database.
+  The Freelex migration scripts create these fieldchoice records, but if you set up this project from scratch, they won't be included by default.
+- The application configuration has been refactored to use environment variables for configuration, rather than `settings_secret.py`.
+You'll see a warning about this file being missing each time a Django command is run - it can be disregarded.
+- There are three ways glosses are presented - the 'basic' (public) view, the 'advanced' view, and the admin view.
+Generally, the basic view is a low-priority for us, and we may remove it entirely in time, since the main public interface for Signbank are the NZSL Dictionary applications.

+### Differences between NZSL Signbank and FinSL Signbank

+- We refactored how glossvideos are handled to use the Django File storage APIs.
+  This allowed us to add django-storages and introduce an adapter pattern for file storage so that S3 OR local file storage can be used.
+FinSL works with local file storage, but not S3, since it was utilising a lot of local `os` commands to move or rename files.
+- We refactored the configuration files to load a lot of settings from environment variables.
+This allows us to use `.env` files locally, and Heroku's config framework in deployments, to configure the application.
+- Global signbank uses FieldChoices heavily for establishing connections between records.
+FinSL has walked some of this back to use Tags, and introduced AllowedTags, which enables tags to be 'permitted' for a particular record type.
+We use a mixture, using tags for editorial purposes, but FieldChoices for gloss data fields where a choice or multiple choices are made from a list.
+- We added support for choosing fieldchoices from checkboxes or a multiselect to enable some many-many relationships added.
+- We added several new datafields to the gloss model to hold data from Freelex (the old editorial tool).
+- We set up Github CI, automated deployments, infrastructure config, and support for running the application in Docker.
+This was mostly for dev/support convenience since we don't have a lot of in-house Python capability.

+The above is a summary of differences between FinSL and NZSL Signbank.
+For a more up-to-date and comprehensive view, Github provides a diff between the two repositories at https://github.com/Signbank/FinSL-signbank/compare/master...ODNZSL:master.

 ## Running in production